malloc47/malloc47.github.com/about/index.md

 [malloc](http://en.wikipedia.org/wiki/Malloc), and my favorite number, [47](http://www.47.net/47society/).
-Back in the dark ages before compilers were as widely-distributed, I longed for a `C/C++` compiler with which I could move beyond the simple QBASIC applications I had been coding, so I adopted the moniker largely out of the hope that I would get my hands on such a compiler.
+Back in the dark ages before compilers were as widely-distributed, I longed for a `C/C++` compiler with which I could move beyond the simple QBasic applications I had been coding, so I adopted the moniker largely out of the hope that I would get my hands on such a compiler.
 I did, and the name has stuck ever since.